theoladune/AIVC-Seminar/text/script.md

 This codec is available on github, you can have a look at it if you want to test its performance!

+My thesis manuscript is also freely available, and there are a lot of technical details about our codec if you want to know a bit more about it.

 Thanks for your attention :).